dthpham/sminterpolate/docs/Example-Usage.md

 ### Tips and strategies

 #### Optimal input videos:
 BF works best on input videos with an inherent "fluidity" to them, videos where moving elements in a scene have a steady and traceable trail of motion.
-See this [demo](https://github.com/dthpham/butterflow/blob/master/docs/Demonstrations.md#motion-interpolated-slowmo-vs-scaling-timestamps-270-frames) for a good example of these types of videos.

 #### Artifact-less frames are a priority:
 Use the `-sm` flag if having artifact-less frames is a priority.
 This will tune settings to emphasize blending frames over the default behavior of warping pixels.